Arbala-Security/guardicore-import-incidents/README.md

 * A Username/Password that is a Local Administrator in your Guardicore environment.

-* The Azure Sentinel Workspace ID where you want the incidents logged.
+* The Microsoft Sentinel Workspace ID where you want the incidents logged.

 * The Primary or Secondary Key to your workspace.